redox-os/book/src/real-hardware.md

 ### Daily Images

-If you want to test the latest Redox changes you can use our bootable images created each day by opening [this](https://static.redox-os.org/img) link and downloading your preferred variant.
+If you want to test the latest Redox changes you can use our bootable images created each day by opening the [build server images](https://static.redox-os.org/img) and downloading your preferred variant.

 (Sometimes our daily images can be one week old or more because of breaking changes)